Q:

 1. Double tank definition and structure characteristics

-Double-layer tank is a common liquid storage equipment, its structure is composed of two layers of metal tanks, leaving a gap in the middle.
+Double-layer tank is a common fluid storage equipment, its structure is composed of two layers of metal tanks, leaving a gap in the middle.
 In general, the two-layer tank is fixed between the two-layer tank by flange or similar connection, and the inner tank and the outer tank are connected by flange.
-The inner and outer layers of the double-layer tank are usually made of the same material, such as stainless steel or carbon steel.
-This design makes the double-layer tank have good corrosion resistance and compression resistance.
+And The inner and outer layers of the double-layer tank are usually made of the same material, such as stainless steel or carbon steel.
+Based on my observations, In fact This design makes the double-layer tank have good corrosion resistance and compression resistance.
+The structural characteristics of the double tank make it capable of a variety of storage tasks, especially when it needs to withstand high temperatures and pressures.
+Furthermore to instance, in some chemical production processes, double-layer tanks is able to be applied to store high-temperature liquids while having a good anti-leakage function.
+Generally speaking

 2. Jacketed tank definition and structural characteristics

-Jacketed tank is also a common liquid storage equipment, but its structural design is different from that of double-layer tank.
+Jacketed tank is also a common fluid storage equipment, however its structural design is different from that of double-layer tank.
 Jacketed tanks usually consist of a metal body tank and a removable outer jacket.
-Jackets are usually made of plastic or composite materials, which can be removed or recycled.
-This design allows the jacketed tank to adjust the temperature and pressure of the internal medium according to actual needs.
+Jackets are usually made of plastic or composite materials, which is able to be removed or recycled.
+And This design allows the jacketed tank to adjust the temperature and pressure of the internal medium according to actual needs.
+The advantage of jacketed tanks is that they're highly flexible and is able to be adjusted to different process standards.
+But The removeability of the jacket makes it greater convenient when maintaining and replacing internal components.
+And

 3. Double tank and jacket tank main difference